rodrigoinaldo/rodrigoinaldo/README.md

-HELLO!, My name is Rodrigo, I'm a student of internet systems,learning JS
+HELLO!, My name is Rodrigo, I'm a student of internet systems,learning JS, PHP and SQL.